-- On Tuesday, July 14, 2020, Unified Command conducted a Drive-Thru Mask Distribution at the BUSD Primary Campus. - TON-HC and Unified Command continue to coordinate in supporting the COVID-19 cases.
+- On Wednesday, July 8, 2020, TON-HC and Unified Command conducted a Drive-Thru POD at the Eugene P. Tashquinth Livestock Complex in partnership with AZ National Guard. - On Tuesday, July 14, 2020, TON-HC and Unified Command conducted a Drive-Thru Mask Distribution at the BUSD Primary Campus. - TON-HC and Unified Command continue to coordinate in supporting the COVID-19 cases.
 UC Task Force Leader communicates with TON-HC if patient(s) need to be housed in an Alternate Care Site (ACS). - Unified Command Distribution Team continues in filling resource requests from approved 213-RR's. - Unified Command Compliance Team continues to monitor the department's compliance with all required safety precautions and assist departments with implementing safety measures. - Unified Command continues to submit resource requests through the State for testing and warehouse support.